Percolation on triangulations: a bijective path to Liouville quantum gravity: A bijection between Kreweras walks and percolated triangulations

 {\bf Basic definitions about maps.}\\ Unless otherwise specified, our \emph{graphs} are finite and undirected; self-loops and multiple edges are allowed.
 The \emph{length} of a path or cycle in a graph is its number of edges.
 For instance, \emph{self-loops} are cycles of length 1.
-A \emph{bridge} is an edge whose deletion would disconnect the graph.
+A \emph{bridge} of a graph is an edge whose deletion would increase the number of connected components.

 A \emph{planar map} (or \emph{map} for short) is a proper embedding of a connected planar graph in the 2-dimensional sphere, considered up to \emph{deformation} (orientation preserving homeomorphism).
 The \emph{faces} of a map are the connected components of the complement of the graph.
 For a map $M$ we denote by $V(M)$, $E(M)$, and $F(M)$ its set of vertices, edges, and faces respectively.
 A map is \emph{rooted} if one of its edge is distinguished as the \emph{root-edge} and oriented.
 The origin of the root-edge is called \emph{root-vertex}, and the face at the right of the root-edge is called \emph{root-face}.
 When drawing maps on the plane (as in Figure~\ref{fig:triangul-with-boundary}), the root-face is usually taken as the infinite face.
 We call \emph{outer} the vertices and edges incident to the root-face, and \emph{inner} the other.
 We also call \emph{inner faces} the non-root faces.